Magnetixaft/AgileQueen/README.md

 ## Compiling and running

 In order to run Elli you must compile the source code yourself.
-To do so, please follow the below instructions:
+Although Elli works great on iOS devices as well, installation instructions for Android devices are given here.
+To install, please follow the below instructions:

 Requirements:
 - Flutter SDK version 2.10.4